Sahana89/SWAPITest/README.txt

 The package will need to be unzipped and imported into Intellij or similar IDE (Supports java).
 Follow the below steps to import the package into Intellij
-    1. Unzip the folder in location within an laptop.
+    1. Pull the project from github repository.
     2. Use File --> New --> Import from Existing Sources
     3. Select an applicable JDK(Preferably JAVA 11 and onwards).
     4. Keep rest of selection as default.